I am 5 feet and 4 inches tall.

 During those years I also learned that Ayurveda does take us nearer to nature.
 We decided to have a set of potted plants with medicinal values that could be used for not just adequate growth for a child but also for a whole range of ailments… after all, there is something called home-remedies!
 I learned that the biological constitution or the genetic make-up of an individual, which remains constant throughout one’s life, is called Prakriti or nature.
 PRA refers to before, beginning, commencement or source of origin, in different contexts.
 Similarly KRITI means creation or to do.
 Therefore, PRAKRITI means ‘the first formed nature’ or ‘the original form of the being’.
 This biological judiciary controls the physical and mental faculties of each of us.
 The rest of the things that I know are obviously further divided into ayurvedic classifications of vaata, pitta, and kapha… but then for me as a layman it was enough to know that each of us has a different combination of these types that I just mentioned and this is what makes us so differently susceptible to the myriad diseases that we encounter.
 The way out is to understand the world of plants and how they can help us all lead lives with ‘growth’ inbuilt in it.

-I have prepared a list of plants, shrubs, herbs, and trees that I believe should be a part of every kitchen garden (obviously barring the trees here in this list)… well, at least some of them if not all.
+I have prepared a list of indoor plants release oxygen, shrubs, herbs, and trees that I believe should be a part of every kitchen garden (obviously barring the trees here in this list)… well, at least some of them if not all.

 Common Names are also given: Sanskrit (S), Hindi (H), English (E)